 Yet, there is no stopping the freight train of automation bearing down on humanity, powered by corporate shareholders and their executives' fear of disruption from competitors.

 The choice isn’t between automation and non-automation,” said Erik Brynjolfsson, the director of M.I.T.’s Initiative on the Digital Economy.
 “It’s between whether you use the technology in a way that creates shared prosperity, or more concentration of wealth.”

 Ultimately, each society will have to think about how they will provide a social safety net for their displaced workers.

 In an utopian scenario, maybe one day, when automation and artificial intelligent workers displace human workers on an unprecedented scale, most of us will subsist on universal basic income, and we can collectively reap the benefits of increased prosperity and productivity.

 If there's anything to worry about then, it's probably a loss of sense of purpose.
 Research by Gallup shows that 55% of workers get their sense of identity from their jobs.

 If jobs get automated away, then what else will give our lives meaning?

-Something to ponder over, as we hurtle into an AI-driven future.
+Something to ponder, as we hurtle into an AI-driven future.